Can 3D-printing homes make them affordable? - NewsBreak

 Can 3D-printing homes make them affordable?

-The process is somewhat simple: First, a person designs what they want the frame of the house to look like by using a computer program.
-Then a file is transmitted to a machine, which tells it what to do and how to move.The California cities where home prices have more than tripled since 2000
+The process is somewhat simple.
+First, a person designs what they want the frame of the house to look like by using a computer program.
+Then, a file is transmitted to a machine, which tells it what to do and how to move.The 26 US counties where homeownership is now unaffordable: report

 On-site workers pour in cement material, then the concrete is pumped through the tubes and dispersed in layers.